How to tame penguins: Advancing to high-precision measurements of $\phi_d$ and $\phi_s$: Control Modes

+Keeping these assumptions in mind, we have identified the decay $B_d^0\to J/\psi\rho^0$ \cite{Fleischer:1999zi}, which has the same set of decay topologies as $B_s^0\to J/\psi\phi$, as the best-suited control mode.
+In the future, when the necessary experimental data becomes available from decays such as $B_d^0\to J/\psi\phi$, $B_d^0\to J/\psi\omega$ and $B_s^0\to J/\psi\omega$, our assumptions and approximations can be cross-checked and improved upon.
+Working towards this goal, Belle-II recently reported the first observation of the decay $B_d^0\to J/\psi\omega$ \cite{Belle-II:2024fgp}.
+The pattern emerging from the current data is consistent with that observed in $B_d^0\to J/\psi K^0$, suggesting that these assumptions are acceptable at the current level of experimental precision.

+Another control mode is the decay $B_s^0\to J/\psi \bar K^{*0}$.
+However, there is a mismatch in the decay topologies as the exchange and penguin-annihilation diagrams of $B_s^0\to J/\psi\phi$ have no counterpart in $B_s^0\to J/\psi \bar K^{*0}$, introducing additional subleading theoretical uncertainties.
+Moreover, this decay is only sensitive to direct CP asymmetry, and thus always has to be used in combination with information from other decay channels.

-The decay $B_s^0\to D_s^+D_s^-$ has two pseudoscalars in the final state, which is again a different structure compared to $B_d^0\to J/\psi K^0$ and $B_s^0\to J/\psi\phi$.
-Its ideal control mode, matching this structure, is the decay $B_d^0\to D^+D^-$ \cite{Bel:2015wha} due to $U$-spin symmetry and the one-to-one relation between their decay topologies.
+\paragraph{$B_s^0\to D_s^+D_s^-$:} The decay $B_s^0\to D_s^+D_s^-$ has two pseudoscalars in the final state, which is again a different structure compared to $B_d^0\to J/\psi K^0$ and $B_s^0\to J/\psi\phi$.
+Its ideal control mode, matching this structure, is the decay $B_d^0\to D^+D^-$ \cite{Fleischer:1999nz,Bel:2015wha} due to $U$-spin symmetry and the one-to-one relation between their decay topologies.
+Due to this relation, we need not explicitly neglect the contributions from exchange and penguin-annihilation topologies, as they affect both decays equally.
+Although, to be consistent in notation with the analyses of the decays $B_d^0\to J/\psi K^0$ and $B_s^0\to J/\psi\phi$, we will not be considering them in this analysis.